 8. Join the OZT community

-Join us as a special member and learn more about becoming a video game animator.
+Join us as a special member and learn more about becoming an animal cartoonist.

 Members of the Platform have special access to:

 - Info on the best places where you can study (colleges, universities and online)

 - Expertly designed advice to prepare you for the career, and links to places where you can gain valuable experience.
 For some career experience is necessary, otherwise you wont get the job!